hetzner9504/roblox-stuff/kohau.md

-# Feel free to use!
+# Kohau - Feel free to use!
 *Greetings (Registers)*
 - Hey there! 👋 Welcome to Kohaù! 🌟 I’m [USERNAME] and I’ll be serving you today. 🥂 How many are in your party? 🎉
 - Where would you like to sit? 🔥 Grills (best choice!), 🛋️ Booth, 🍽️ Table, or 🎮 GamePass Dining?
 Let’s get the party started! 🎉